AmitLevinson/amitgrinson.com/content/blog/recursive-cte/index.md

 Let's unpack this query, based on the three pieces comprising the recursion:

 1. We start off with the Anchor, filtering to the user we'd like to track his funds, returing one row.
-I added two new columns: 'Source' & 'Iteration'.
-Source is helpful if we are to run this on a few users at once, reminding us with whom we started this recursion.
-The iteration is also helpful as (a) a way to understand how many hops we did and (b) as a component for breaking out of the recursion.
+I also added a column 'Iteration' as (a) a way to understand how many hops we did and (b) as a component for breaking out of the recursion.

 2. Our second part is the recursive member, where we're referencing the CTE we previosuly created (with the anchor).
-What comes next is a `JOIN` of the recursive member on the original payments table. **The key part is joining that who was a receiver previosuly now as a payer.** So, with regards to our example, if in our anchor section we got Bob -\> Dan, our second iteration of the recursion now takes Dan and `JOIN`s anyone he sent funds to, so Dan -\> Joe.
+What comes next is a `JOIN` of the recursive member on the original payments table. **The key part is joining that who was a receiver previosuly now as a payer.**

+So, with regards to our example, if in our anchor section we got Bob -\> Dan, our second iteration of the recursion now takes Dan and `JOIN`s anyone he sent funds to, so Dan -\> Joe.
 This repeates until the recursion ends, every time UNIONing the previous rows on the next.
+The recrusive member here only plays a role in helping us identifying the next payer for whom we'd like to pull users he sent funds to.
+Notice how we only take information from the payments table in each section.

 I also added a Non-Equi Join operator so that we only take payments that *occurred after* the user received his funds.